 Amina Bassit

 I am a postdoctoral researcher advised by Vishnu Boddeti in the Human Analysis Lab at Michigan State University (US).
 I received my Ph.D. degree from the University of Twente (NL) in ML-based biometric recognition and applied cryptography as part of the Marie Skłodowska-Curie funded PriMa (Privacy Matters) project, under the supervision of Raymond Veldhuis, Andreas Peter, and Florian Hahn.
-I won the EAB Industry Award 2024 for my Ph.D. dissertation, Fast and Accurate Biometric Search under Encryption.
-I am a Program Chair of the International Workshop on Biometrics and Forensics (IWBF 2025).
+I won the EAB Industry Award 2024 for my Ph.D. dissertation, Fast and Accurate Biometric Search under Encryption and its patent (NL2035809B1).
+I was a Program Chair of IWBF 2025, a co-organizer of the Trustworthy Biometrics special session at Eusipco 2025, and a presenter of the Computer Vision over Homomorphically Encrypted Data tutorial at CVPR 2025.

 profile photo